gazpachu/joanmira/pages/blog/2014-11-29---tutorial-how-to-build-a-multi-player-quiz-app-with-sails-js/index.md

   <img src="/blog/tutorial-how-to-build-a-multi-player-quiz-app-with-sails-js/images/folder-structure_fqfmgc.png" alt="folder-structure" width="178" height="399" />
 </div>

-- **/.tmp/public**: where the distribution files are compiles.
+- **/.tmp/public**: where the distribution files are compiled.
 These files are what we see when we load the website

 - **/api**: <span style="color: #ff0000;">all the backend files</span>.
-In the "policies" folder are stored rules for application user access. "responses" contains files like the web server errors (404, 403, 500, etc).
+In the "policies" folder are stored rules for application user access. "responses" contain files like the web server errors (404, 403, 500, etc).
 We can include in this folder the functions that handle specific tasks like deciding how to manage users with different access levels.
 It could be done in the controller, but it's a best practice not to bloat the controllers with a lot of business logic.

 - **/assets/data**: JSON files with the quiz questions